Veterinary Technician Schools in Florida

 Here are common steps to becoming a certified veterinary technician (CVT) in Florida:

 Step 1: Graduate from a program accredited by the American Veterinary Medical Association (two to four years).
 The AVMA is the main accrediting agency for vet tech schools nationwide.
-It weighs factors such as the quality of facilities, student outcomes, and comprehensiveness of curricula.
-This process ensures consistency of educational standards across the nation, and graduating from one of these approved programs is a prerequisite to taking the Veterinary Technician National Examination (VTNE).
+It weighs factors such as quality of facilities, student outcomes, and comprehensiveness of curricula.
+This process ensures consistency of educational standards across the nation and graduating from one of these approved programs is a prerequisite to taking the Veterinary Technician National Examination (VTNE).

 Certification for Veterinary Technicians in Florida